 Activity Supervisors take on additional responsibility by overseeing their activity area.
 Duties include maintaining equipment and supplies, oversight of lesson planning and camper achievement system, safety standards and pre-camp preparations.
 Supervisors have documented experience in teaching their activity area and have the leadership skills needed to organize, delegate and assess the performance of staff.

 Horseback Riding Staff live at the stables and are responsible for the care of our horses.
 The Horseback Riding Director is the primary instructor and is also responsible for the scheduling of lessons and supervision of instructors.
 Additional riding staff schedules revolve around the five instructional activity periods and the daily care of the horses and stables.
-Counseling staff also assist with lessons.
+In addition, we hire several cabin counselors each season with a background in riding who can also assist with lessons.

 Trip Leaders are counselors who have the responsibility for taking campers on out-of-camp trips ranging from one to six days.
 The trip leader performs their job according to Wyonegonic program beliefs, ACA Standards and Maine State requirements.
 The goal of our trip program is to provide a safe, small group experience that offers adventure and challenge, appreciation for the outdoors and opportunity to share responsibility.
 The trip leaders need to be a minimum of 21 years old and have a clean driving record.
 They should be comfortable leading hiking, backpacking and canoe trips with children.
-This position requires certifications that are offered by Wyonegonic in June.
+This position requires certifications that are offered by Wyonegonic in June (Wilderness First Aid, American Canoe Association Instructor, Waterfront Lifeguard, and Maine Trip Leader.)

-Health Center Nurses are registered Registered Nurses’s who cover the Health Center 24 hours a day on a rotating schedule.
-They are responsible for the general health and safety of all camp personnel along with distributing daily medications and responding to emergencies.
+Health Center Staff are registered Registered Nurses or Doctors who cover the Health Center 24 hours a day on a rotating schedule.
+They are responsible for the general health and safety of all campers and staff along with distributing daily medications and responding to emergencies.

 Kitchen and Sanitation Assistants work on a team that assists the chefs in the kitchen and dining hall.
 Job duties include dish-washing, cleaning the dining hall, food preparation, supervising the buffet table and salad bar, restocking food items, and assisting with inventory.
 On a shared, rotating schedule, kitchen assistants are also responsible for cleaning and sanitizing the bathrooms and showers throughout camp.